AndypSheridan/barbelles-api/README.md

 ![Screenshot of comment detail page](docs/images/api-comment-detail.png)
 ![Screenshot of tutorial comment detail page](docs/images/api-tutorial-comment-detail.png)

+Users can create, edit or delete their own comments on the front-end.

 ### **Likes and favourites**

 Likes and favourites are similar in terms of functionality; likes can be added to posts so a user can like or unlike a post on the front end.
 A filter allows for liked posts to be accessed through a link in the NavBar.
 Tutorials can be 'favourited' or 'unfavourited' and can also be accessed on the front-end through the favourites link in the navbar.
-On the back-end, lists of boths are rendered as below:
+On the back-end, lists of both are rendered as below:

 ![Screenshot of likes list](docs/images/api-likes.png)
 ![Screenshot of favourites list](docs/images/api-favourites.png)